Abul-Farhad/RAGnificent/README.md

 3. Use type hints for better tool understanding
 4. Keep system prompts concise but descriptive
 5. Handle sensitive user information appropriately

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-MIT License - See LICENSE file for details.